Maher-joudeh/Tawuniya/README.md

 | **Light Mode** | [General - Light Mode](./Assets/LOB%20Logos/Light%20Mode/Tawuniya%20Logo%20General%20-%20Light%20Mode.png) | [ Health - Light Mode](./Assets/LOB%20Logos/Light%20Mode/Tawuniya%20Logo%20Health%20-%20Light%20Mode.png) | [ Mobility - Light Mode](./Assets/LOB%20Logos/Light%20Mode/Tawuniya%20Logo%20Mobility%20-%20Light%20Mode.png) |

 ---
+## 🚀 How to Use the Tawuniya Power BI Themes

+Follow these steps to start building dashboards using Tawuniya’s official Power BI design framework.

+---

+### 🧩 **Using the Ready-Made Templates**

+1. **Download the ATLAS Library File**
+   Get the latest `.pbix` file from the repository — this serves as your starting point and includes all layouts, visuals, and styles.

+2. **Open the File in Power BI Desktop**
+   Launch Power BI Desktop and open the downloaded ATLAS library file.

+3. **Download the Required Theme from GitHub**
+   Navigate to the [Included Themes](#included-themes) section in the README and download the `.json` theme that fits your use case (Light/Dark mode, or LOB-specific).

+4. **Apply the Theme**
+   In Power BI Desktop, go to **View → Themes → Browse for Themes...**, and select the downloaded `.json` file.

+5. **Choose a Template Page**
+   Pick the layout that fits your dashboard type (executive, operations, summary, etc.).

+6. **Make Necessary Design Adjustments**
+   Update titles, headers, KPIs, or colors as needed while keeping the structure aligned with the theme’s design system.

+7. **Connect Your Data**
+   Replace the sample data connections with your actual data sources.

+8. **Remove Unused Pages**
+   Delete all template pages that are not required for your final dashboard.

+9. **Publish the Dashboard**
+   Once finalized, publish your dashboard to Power BI Service or your designated workspace.

+---

+### 🧱 **Building From Scratch (Without Templates)**

+If you prefer to design a new dashboard layout:

+1. **Remove All Template Visuals**
+   Delete the prebuilt visuals and sections from the ATLAS library file.

+2. **Use the Visuals Section**
+   Open the **Visuals** page in the ATLAS library — it contains preformatted visuals that are already aligned with Tawuniya’s brand and grid system.

+3. **Copy and Paste Needed Visuals**
+   Copy the visuals you need from the Visuals section and paste them onto your new blank page.

+4. **Apply the Preferred Theme**
+   Choose a `.json` theme file (Colorful, Main Brand, or LOB-specific) to maintain color and typography consistency.

+5. **Connect Your Data and Customize Layouts**
+   Bind your visuals to data fields and adjust placements using the Power BI Desktop grid guide for alignment.

+6. **Publish When Ready**
+   Finalize your design and publish to Power BI Service.

+---

+> 💡 **Tip:** Always use the provided grid guide (`Desktop Grid.svg`) as a background while designing to ensure proper spacing, symmetry, and visual harmony.

+---

 ## How To Use Themes in Power BI Desktop